iscumd/ZenithLocalization/README.md

 ### Outputs

 #### /zenith/pose2D
-Outpust a message of type geometry_msgs/Pose2D.msg (Still to be implemented)
+Outpust a message of type geometry_msgs/Pose2D.msg giving location and orientation of robot in local world frame